 Sedimentary facing direction indicators, including grading, scour and fill structures, load casts, and cross-bedding, are sporadically observed in drill core from along the east flank of the Hugo Dummett deposit.
 These suggest that parts of the Alagbayan Group are overturned.
 However, no large isoclinal folds have been mapped from drill core.

 The Hugo North Extension is a term used to delimit that part of the Hugo North deposit that extends into the Entrée/Oyu Tolgoi JV Property.
-The Hugo North Extension extends from the licence boundary north for approximately 700 metres and appears to be closed off to the north; drilling on a section approximately 150 metres north of the northernmost extent of the Hugo North Extension grade shell has indicated that mineralization is truncated by an east–west-trending fault.
-North of the fault, the prospective stratigraphy has been down-dropped to depths greater than 2,000 metres below the surface.
+Based on current drilling, the Hugo North Extension deposit extends from the licence boundary north for approximately 700 metres.
+Beyond this only wide-spaced drilling has occurred and additional drilling will be needed to confirm whether the porphyry mineralization continues in this direction.

 Entrée has a 20% interest in mineralization hosted on the Hugo North Extension deposit.